SircleCquare/SE306_Project_2/README.md

 - zhsitao - Sitao Zheng

 ## Building
-This project is still in its prototype phase.
-At this point, we suggest building it as a standalone application and running the produced output.
-The PROTOTYPE release contains a compiled version of the Windows standalone.
+We suggest building the project as a standalone application and running the produced output.
+The FINAL release contains a compiled version of the Windows standalone.
 If you use this, you will not not need to build the project yourself.

 To build this as a standalone application for yourself...
 - Open the project in Unity
 - Select File > Build Settings ... (or use the shortcut 'Ctrl + Shift + B')
-- For the protoype, make sure the following 5 scenes are in the build:
+- For the final build, make sure the following 7 scenes are in the build:
    - Start
    - Level Select
-   - Michael's tutorial level
+   - Tutorial
+   - Level 1
-   - level
+   - Level 2
    - Finish Scene
+   - Game Over Scene
 - Select the PC, Mac & Linux Standalone option from the list of platforms
 - Choose the 'Target Platform' to build to (e.g. 'Windows')
-- Press 'Build' and choose where to store the output.
+- Press 'Build' and choose where to store the output

 ## Running
 Either
-- Download the binary supplied with the PROTOTYPE release, unzip the file, and run prototype.exe from within it
+- Download the binary supplied with the FINAL release, unzip the file, and run final.exe from within it

 Or
 - Navigate to the build output you generate and run that application